Global-Virtual-Networks/Grid-Plugin/README.md

     - Restful API Call
     - Supplying Local Data

 2. Grid Data Structure.
-Must be an object that include these 3 properties(Reference grid_data.json in source code for a visual):
+Must be an object that include these several properties properties(Reference grid_data.json in source code for syntax):
-   -